dotnet/designs/accepted/2021/experimental-features/experimental-features.md

 ### runtime.json

-The `ExperimentalFeatures` should be written into the `runtime.json` file such that the host/runtime can use it to make decisions.
+The `ExperimentalFeature` should be written into the `runtime.json` file such that the host/runtime can use it to make decisions.

 ### Compilation context

-The `ExperimentalFeatures` needs to be passed to the compilers.
+The `ExperimentalFeature` needs to be passed to the compilers.
 Roslyn (C#/VB) already has a mechanism for this which is exposed to both the compiler as well as for analyzers/source generators.
 Alternatively, we could say the information about experimental features can be retrieved from the generated assembly-level